Skip to content

 • you are disabled or a lone parent with a child under the age of five.

-If the amount you earn changes, your Council Tax Support stays the same unless you move into a new income band.
+If the amount you earn changes, your council tax support stays the same unless you move into a new income band.

 How much you will get off your bill based on your income

-• you get Personal Independence Payment
+• get any rate of Personal Independence Payment

-• Disability Living Allowance
+• get any rate of Disability Living Allowance

 If you are not working and not in receipt of the above benefits, you will get 95% off your bill.

 If you are working, the following income bands apply.
-You will not receive Council Tax Support if you earn above the top income band.
+You will not receive council tax support if you earn above the top income band.

 'Weekly income' is your take-home pay (net pay) each week.
 That's your gross payment minus: